- University >

 Role and tasks of the optics center

 The Wetzlar Network was founded in May 2010.
-The network has grown from 20 founding members to more than 70 members and partners.
+The network has grown from initially 20 founding members to now over 70 members and partners.
 The industrial network now plays a central role in the development of the industrial region.
-The Wetzlar Network aims to use and expand skills and innovation potential in the region in an even more targeted manner through networking.
-This also includes cooperation between companies and educational and research institutions in order to focus more on the areas of training and professional development , technology development for the benefit of the members.
-The new optics center in Wetzlar, which belongs to the Technical University of Central Hesse, is divided into three pillars according to its tasks.
+The Wetzlar Network aims to use and expand skills and innovation potential in the region even more specifically through networking.
+This also includes cooperation between companies and educational and research institutions in order to focus more on the areas of training and Professional Development and technology development for the benefit of the members.
+The new optics center in Wetzlar, which belongs to the Technische Hochschule Mittelhessen is divided into three pillars according to its tasks.
 The first pillar is teaching.
-On the one hand, future graduates should learn how to deal with typical tasks in optical technology companies during their studies as part of a newly established master's course in order to be able to integrate more easily with future employers.
-On the other hand, employees who are already permanently employed in a company are given the opportunity to develop further in accordance with their tasks through Further measures.
-The second pillar carries work on ongoing projects.
-Here, the optics center acts as a partner in future-oriented projects, contributing competencies that may lie outside the center in the first phase after its foundation, but are located within the university.
+On the one hand, future graduates should learn how to deal with typical tasks in optical technology companies as part of a newly established master's degree programme during their studies in order to be able to integrate more easily with future employers.
+On the other hand, employees who are already employed in a company have the opportunity to develop further in line with their tasks through Further training measures.
+The second pillar supports work on ongoing projects.
+Here, the optics center acts as a partner in future-oriented projects, contributing competencies that may lie outside the center in the first phase after its founding, but are located within the university.
 In the future, competencies are to be bundled under the roof of the optics center.
-Finally, in the third pillar, the optics center assumes its responsibility for the future of the region through application-oriented research with the aim of anticipating technologies and, if necessary, developing them with partners that will be necessary for possible products five, ten or fifteen years in the future.
+Finally, in the third pillar, the optics center assumes its responsibility for the future of the region through application-oriented research with the aim of anticipating and, if necessary, developing with partners technologies that will be necessary for possible products five, ten or fifteen years in the future.

 Hospital logistics 4.0 - project future in the service of the patient (November 21, 2018)